Information Security Statement

 Information Security Policy

-The Craneware Group maintains a detailed Information Security Program, which aligns with applicable laws and regulations.
-This program governs how The Craneware Group employees and applications interact with sensitive, protected customers data.
+The Craneware Group maintains a detailed Written Information Security Program (WISP), which aligns with applicable laws and regulations.
+This program governs how The Craneware Group employees and applications interact with sensitive, protected customers’ and company data.
 The policies and procedures that inform the Information Security Program are reviewed and updated no less than annually and with any significant changes to laws, regulations, infrastructure or company structure.

 Organizational Security

 Key oversight of the Information Security Program is managed by The Craneware Group’s Security Council and led by the Chief Information Officer.
-The Council is comprised of expert representatives from key functional areas across the business: Information Security, Risk & Compliance, Information Technology Infrastructure and Operations, Engineering, and the Risk & Compliance Committee.
-The Craneware Group employs a dedicated Information Security Team and contracts with specialist 3rd party services, who assist with monitoring, testing, and improving our security position and technology.
+The Council is comprised of experts, including the Chief Technology Officer, and representatives with relevant expertise from key functional areas across the business, including: Information Security, Information Technology Infrastructure and Operations, Engineering, and the Risk & Compliance Committee.
+The Craneware Group employs a dedicated Information Security Team and contracts with specialist third party services, who assist with monitoring, testing, and improving our security position and technology.

-The Craneware Group requires stringent training on information security and data protection for all employees at hire and annually.
-Confidentiality and nondisclosure agreements are required of all employees as well.
-The highest ethical standards are foundational to The Craneware Group’s code of conduct.
+The highest ethical standards are foundational to The Craneware Group’s Business Ethics Policy.
+The Craneware Group requires stringent training on information security and data protection for all employees at hire and refreshed annually.
+Confidentiality agreements are required of all employees as well and are also required of any contractors that may work with us from time to time.

 Data Management

 Data and Information System assets include customer data and company resources; these are protected with Data Loss Prevention software and processes.
-The Craneware Group’s Information Security Program manages those assets that are subject to legislative requirements, i.e., HIPAA and GDPR.
+The Craneware Group’s Information Security Program manages those assets that are subject to legislative requirements, i.e., HIPAA and GDPR amongst any other corporate data.

 Third Party Audits and Testing

-The Craneware Group engages with third party auditors to support effective security practices and compliance with HITRUST and AICPA SOC.
+The Craneware Group engages with third party auditors to support effective security practices and compliance with HITRUST and AICPA SOC 1 and 2.

-Core operations, including product platforms Trisus and InSight, of The Craneware Group abide by the HITRUST CSF security controls across 19 domains and other security frameworks, such as HIPAA, AICPA (SOC2), NIST, and ISO27001.
-Sentinel, Sentrex and Trisus Decision Support applications meet AICPA Service Organization Controls (SOC) requirements, completing SOC Type II audit assessments annually.
+Core operations, including product platforms Trisus and InSight, of The Craneware Group abide by the HITRUST CSF security controls across 19 domains and other security frameworks, such as HIPAA, AICPA (SOC2), NIST, GDPR and ISO27001.
+Trisus and InSight product platforms as well as Sentinel, Sentrex, Trisus Decision Support, Trisus Labor Productivity and Trisus Medication Inpatient Rebate applications meet AICPA Service Organization Controls (SOC) requirements, completing SOC 2 Type II audit assessments annually.

 Full HITRUST CSF assessments are conducted every two years; interim assessments are conducted during the intervening periods.